 - Your chance meeting with dogs: Stray dogs live in the open and do not have homes.
 They may be seen roving in packs, foraging for food and looking for shelter.
 Most of the stray dogs are scared of humans and are quick to stay out of your way or they may approach and sniff you.
 Find out more on what you can do when you encounter stray dogs via our poster and brochure.

 - Pigeons: Pigeons are a problem because their droppings stain homes and public amenities.
 They can also spread diseases to humans.
-In Singapore, you can be fined up to S$500 for feeding pigeons under the Animals & Birds Act (Pigeon Rules).
+In Singapore, you can be fined up to S$10,000 for feeding pigeons under the Wildlife Act.
 If you have a problem with pigeons in your neighbourhood or home, contact your town council or estate manager.
 You can also hire a pest control company.
-Find out more on what else you can do via our poster and brochure.
+Find out more on what else you can do via our poster.

 - Crows: Crows gathering and roosting near residential areas may prove to be a nuisance with their cawing and the accumulation of dropping stains.
 Find out more information how you can make your neighbourhood less conducive for crows to gather with proper management of your living environment.